lantelt/Hichi/README.md

 # Interactive Coding Agent

-This repository now contains an example multi‑agent coding assistant that can be accessed through a simple web interface.
-Several specialized agents – an Architect, DBA, Coding Specialist and QA Specialist – collaborate on each request.
-Their work is reviewed by an evaluation agent which can trigger a short improvement cycle.
-The agents now build on one another's replies so the flow resembles a real development team.
-Each visitor has an isolated chat session.
+This repository provides a simple web interface for a multi-agent coding assistant.
+The system now includes many more roles (market research, system design, code generation, testing and others) which are described in `AGENTS.md`.
+The project manager agent orchestrates the flow so the conversation mimics a collaborative development team.
+An evaluation agent may request improvements before final approval, triggering an automatic improvement cycle where code is regenerated and retested.
+Each visitor has an isolated chat session and conversation state is stored in memory.
+See `AGENTS.md` for details about each agent role.

 ## Requirements